 A tenet of Scrum is transparency.
 Another scrum requirement is self-managing teams.
 Jira can provide wonderful transparency and reports.
 Is that transparency feeding managerial oversight and organizational data, or is that information empowering and enabling your teams?
 Working with a Jira Administrator who is a Professional Scrum Master can help you avoid the pitfall of using Jira for the primary purpose of overseeing your employees (which results in discouraged employees who don’t trust you).

 Porsches and Jira

 Everyone knows that Porches are high performance vehicles.
 It’s no secret that Porches need maintenance and tuning to achieve that performance.

 Jira is the same way.
 You must invest resources into Jira to maintain and tune your environment.
 It’s not enough to get things set up once.
 That’s a good starting point.
-You must continue to tune, optimize, and evaluate how well Jira is performing for your organization.
+Yet you must continue to tune, optimize, and evaluate how well Jira is performing for your organization.

 As of 2023, Glassdoor estimates the average yearly pay for a Jira Administrator as $92,066.
-Four Point Eleven provides contract Jira Administration on a month-by month basis for a reasonable cost.
+Four Point Eleven provides contract Jira Administration on a month-by month basis for a reasonable cost – whether you are located in the Kansas City region or are remote.
 Don’t let the cost of administering Jira hinder your organization’s success!